BakrAldubai/BakrAldubai/README.md

 I am a dedicated Software Engineer with a strong focus on ERP development, implementation, and customization—especially using ERPNext and the Frappe framework.
 I have extensive experience guiding development teams, building robust integrations, and training users and developers.

+- 💼 Currently: System Developer at FeedCo Investment Company
-- 💼 Currently: Software Engineer at Qasemi Islamic Microfinance Bank
+- Software Engineer at Qasemi Islamic Microfinance Bank
   - Leading ERPNext custom development & Temenos Transact (T24) integration
   - Managing teams for social funding platforms and mobile apps
 - 🎓 Trainer at Sana’a University & ThirdEye Academy